awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.Tutorial.EC2KeyPair.md

 # Step 1: Create an Amazon EC2 Key Pair<a name="EMRforDynamoDB.Tutorial.EC2KeyPair"></a>

-In this step, you will create the Amazon EC2 key pair you need to connect to an Amazon EMR master node and run Hive commands\.
+In this step, you will create the Amazon EC2 key pair you need to connect to an Amazon EMR leader node and run Hive commands\.

 1. Sign in to the AWS Management Console and open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.